madhavkataria1010/kademlia/README.md

 ## 🙏 Acknowledgments

-- **Kademlia Protocol**: Based on the original paper by Petar Maymounkov and David Mazières
+- **Kademlia Protocol**: Based on the original paper by Petar Maymounkov and David Mazières.
-- **Go Community**: For excellent libraries and development tools
+- **Go Community**: For excellent libraries and development tools.
-- **Contributors**: Thanks to all who have contributed to this project
+- **Contributors**: Thanks to all who have contributed to this project.

 ## 📞 Support